New rights to redress

 Sometimes it's not what's actually said that's the problem.
 Sometimes its what's been left out that's the issue.

-The CPRs offers consumer protection against traders who are economical with the truth, or miss out key information that you might need to make an informed decision, will be caught out too.
+The Consumer Protection from Unfair Trading Regulations offer protection against traders who are economical with the truth, or miss out key information that you might need to make an informed decision.

 Traders must make sure the information is provided in a timely manner - and not so late that it's of no use to you.